Prajwal-Prathiksh/BreakTheWall/README.md

 1. Press `Win + R` to open the `Run` dialog box and type `shell:startup` to open the `Startup` folder.
 1. Move the shortcut you created in step 1 to the `Startup` folder.
 1. Open `Task Manager` and navigate to the `Startup` tab to verify that the script has been added to the startup programs, and is `Enabled`.

-# Additional Info
-- The scripts are designed to be run on Windows machines only.
-They have been tested on Windows 10 and work as expected. **No guarantees for other versions.**
-- The scripts are also designed to be non-intrusive and can be easily removed by deleting the cloned repository.